 Find a way to promote existing D&I efforts.
 PwC Australia has many meaningful D&I initiatives that they measure, track, and communicate.
 The fact that Senior Consultants early in their career track isn’t necessarily on the same page about this indicates that these efforts need to be more broadly shared, communicated, and understood.

 Amplify rewards and recognition for top-performing Senior Consultants.
 The findings made clear that rewards and recognition are extremely important to this cohort.
 Previously, PwC Australia prioritized recognition and didn’t focus as much on the rewards aspect given reward benchmarking is done annually.
 However, their work with Culture Amp disproved this assumption and now Camilla and her team are strategizing ways they can both recognize and reward their Senior Consultants in more meaningful ways.

 It’s both important and empowering to connect the dots between engagement and performance.
-Because PwC Australia took the initiative to explore their data in depth, they were able to produce extremely specific solutions designed to drive change within one of their most valuable roles.
-To learn more about how Culture Amp can help your organization improve employee engagement, performance, and retention, request a demo.
+Because PwC Australia took the initiative to explore their data in-depth, they were able to produce extremely specific solutions designed to drive change within one of their most valuable roles.

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.